IACUC Training/Personnel Requirements

 This requirement applies to all NDSU personnel who plan to work with animals (e.g., principal investigators, co-investigators, barn and animal care personnel, research team members, assistants, or outside collaborators).

-- Completing a series of online modules included offered through the CITI Program.
+- Complete the series of online modules most relevant to your research.
+Online training is offered through the CITI Program.
 (See CITI Online Training below for more details)

-- Completing in-person species specific training conducted by the NDSU Attending Veterinarian (AV) at 701.231.7521 or delegated trainer.
+- Complete in-person species specific or procedural training conducted by the NDSU Attending Veterinarian (AV) at 701.231.7830 or delegated trainer.

 CITI Online Training